-In this post, we’ll dive into the world of fertility and guaifenesin (the active ingredient in expectorants, decongestants, and cough syrup like Mucinex).
+In this post, we’ll dive into the world of reproductive health and guaifenesin (the active ingredient in expectorants, decongestants, and cough syrup like Mucinex).
 We’ll dig up the scientific roots of this myth, review what the latest science says on cough syrup, ovulation, and conception, and highlight the practical takeaways for people who are trying to conceive.

 Note: This article refers to Mucinex broadly, but is not the same thing as Mucinex D, which contains pseudoephedrine.
 That medicine should only be taken with a doctor's supervision, under any circumstances.